zakwarsame/spacetagram/README.md

 ##  Description

 A client-side single page application built using React that pulls data from Nasa's [Astronomy Picture of The Day](https://apod.nasa.gov/).
+It's like instagram but for space lovers.
 Users can browse through these images and like or unlike them.
 The app also has a dark-mode feature which users can toggle depending on their preference.

 ## Features